jmcnamara/XlsxWriter/dev/docs/source/tutorial03.rst

 * :func:`write_blank()`
 * :func:`write_formula()`

-So, let's see how all this affects our program.
+So, let's see how all of this affects our program.

 The main change in our example program is the addition of date handling.
 As we saw above Excel stores dates as numbers.
 XlsxWriter makes the required